Posted on November 28, 2017 by

 At the very bottom of the waste pyramid, you have all forms of “REDUCING” your rubbish removal!
-The more you reduce your rubbish, the less you’ll even need to find a way to remove it.
-In other words, the most ecofriendly method of rubbish removal is eliminating the need for it!
+The more you reduce your rubbish, the less you’ll ever need to find a way to remove it.
+In other words, the most eco-friendly method of rubbish removal is eliminating the need for it!

-So, for example, if you you start a compost pile in your garden, you can divert your food straps, cardboard, paper products, yard waste, and many other materials like hair and toenails, from the landfill!
+So, for example, if you start a compost pile in your garden, you can divert your food scraps, cardboard, paper products, yard waste, and many other materials like hair and toenails, from the landfill!
+Alternatively for your cardboard, you could make some extra cash and sell on Verdetrader.com.
 Here’s another example of REDUCE.
 If you commit to buying less food in food packages, such as buying from the bulk section or buying loose vegetables and bringing your own reusable container, you won’t even need to find a way to recycle those food containers or divert them in another way from the landfill!

 The next level on the waste pyramid is “RE-USE!”
 Notice right away that “RE-USE” in further toward the bottom of the waste pyramid than “RECYCLE,” the next level up on the waste pyramid.
 This is because re-using an item usually has less environmental impact than recycling an item.
 For example, if you re-use your old clothing, or let someone else re-use your old clothing, the only thing you or someone else will need to do is maybe wash the garment and or mend it.
 This is nicer to the environment than breaking the clothing down into fibers through a chemical process requiring lots of water and then using these fibers to make new clothes.

-Let’s review the waste pyramid using clothing as an example at every level.
-At the bottom of the waste pyramid is “REDUCE.”
-In this example, the best method of ecofriendly rubbish removal is not to create as much need in the first place.
+Anyway, let’s review the waste pyramid using clothing as an example at every level.
+At the bottom of the waste, pyramid is “REDUCE.”
+In this example, the best method of eco-friendly rubbish removal is not to create as much need in the first place.
 So, you’d need to buy fewer clothes, take good care of your clothes so they’ll last longer, and maybe pay a little more for higher quality clothes that will last a long time.